BShowen/CL_tic_tac_toe/README.md

 # Project: Tic Tac Toe

-## >Build a tic-tac-toe game on the command line where two human players can play against each other and the board is displayed in between turns.
+>Lets Build a tic-tac-toe game on the command line where two human players can play against each other and the board is displayed in between turns.

-This is my version of the gaem Tic Tac Toe played through the command line.
+>My assigment is to utilize OOP principles to design the simple game 'Tic Tac Toe' to be played in the command line between two players.